mustafaquraish/marker/README.md

 - `upload-reports`: Uploads the testing logs to the LMS for the student.
 - `delete-reports`: Deletes the testing logs from the LMS for the student.
 - `set-status`: Sets the marking state of the submission (MarkUs only).
+- `stats`: Gives you some basic statistics of the results.

 Each of the commands can be run either for individual students or for everyone.
 Run `marker help` or `marker help command` for more information.